tb59427/StefFly-Rotary-Mouse/README.md

 linear function defined by the min time/max move and max time/min move points on a simple linear graph (see function `calculateAcceleration` for details.

 Cleanup covers mostly code fragments oviously left over from some previous versions of the file(s) and compression of the main if-then-else logic around mouse active in the main loop.
-Still some cleanup to do.
+Still mre cleanup to do - mainly moving all encoder specific stuff into Encoder class and add more methods to encoder class if needed.

 Use at your own risk.